How to Immediately Maximize Your Content Engagement

 Fortunately, there is an easy way to fix this problem.
-Below, I’m going to show you 3 ways to maximise your content engagement right now.
-But first, let’s understand what content engagement actually means.
+Below, I’m going to show you 3 ways to maximize your content engagement right now.
+But first, let’s understand what content engagement means.

 What Is “Content Engagement”?

 To put it simply,” Content Engagement” is when real people respond in measurable ways to your content.

 Different businesses have different definitions of Content Engagement.
 What counts as “engagement” for Buzzfeed may not necessarily be so for Copyblogger.
 This definition also differs by content-type; engagement for a blog post is very different from engagement for a webinar.

 Similarly, engagement also depends on your marketing goals.
 If your goal is to get more email subscribers, then getting more page views won’t help your engagement rate.